rschmaelzle/rs103/chapters/en/chapter3.md

 This is Netlogo (https://ccl.northwestern.edu/netlogo) simulation of a Virus on a Network.
 Click setup to set up the simulation, and then go to run it.
 What do you observe?
 If you change the degree-slider, set up anoter simulation, and run it, what will happen?
 <center><iframe width="860" height="800" src="https://www.ralfschmaelzle.net/dynamic_annotations/VirusOnANetwork.html" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
 <p></p>
+Here are links to the Google Collab Notebooks.
+Download them and move them to your google drive.
+If you have installed the Collab tool (https://colab.research.google.com/), you can open and run these notebooks very easily.
+- <a href = "./slides/Sentiment.ipynb"> Network Analysis </a>
+- <a href = "./slides/SocialNetworkIntro01.ipynb"> Network Analysis </a>

 ### Reflection